Introduction to Area Private Ranch Lakes

 Wind is your nemesis on Burns.
 This is a big lake without any real protection from wind, and the Yellowstone Valley from Livingston to Big Timber is in a wind corridor.
 I’ve seen wind so heavy on Burns that it was impossible to launch the drift boat from the “ramp” near the lake’s northeast corner.
 When the wind’s blowing hard, the only way to fish Burns is to pull into a lee shore and either get out to wade fish or to anchor right against the bank and cast towards the middle.
 Often the only wind-free areas are the size of a backyard swimming pool – not exactly exciting to fish, even if it can be productive.
 The property owners here allow last-minute cancellations on windy days, but they require cancellations to be made up during the same calendar year.
 That works out fine for guides, not so much for visitors who won’t be back until next year.

 Story Ranch Lakes Fishing

 So long as the roads are okay, Story is a good value.
-Either lake is $80 per day, and wind is much less a problem on this property compared to Burns.
+Either lake is $80 per day, and wind is much less a problem on this property compared to Burns or Sitz.
 Both lakes hold more rainbow trout than anything else, but there are good numbers of large brook trout which we mostly encounter in the fall, a few big browns, and sometimes a cutthroat or two.
 The brook trout all come from tributary creeks that feed the lakes.
 Actually these are probably irrigation ditches drawn from a creek on the ranch, but the fish come down the ditches and find themselves in much friendlier environs and grow to two or three times the size of their brethren in the creeks.
 This is definitely the best place in our operations area to pursue large brook trout, at least without aggressive hikes.